mackcross/prelim_umami/umami_receptor_runs/TAS1R3_analysis/d_PAML_output/README.md

 # PAML INPUT
 This file contains the TAS1R1 files which were PAML output.
-T

 There were multiple runs, especially initially to test functionality.
 These runs were placed in the test_runs directory and not used in analyses.